Advertisement

 Hiking

 Hiking is a low-impact exercise that can boost your mood, reduce anxiety, increase bone density (which is important after chemotherapy), and limit oxidative stress, which may make your body better able to fight off potential breast cancer recurrence.
-Oxidative stress refers to having too many unstable and potentially harmful molecules in the body without enough healthy antioxidants to combat them.
+Oxidative stress refers to having too many unstable and potentially harmful molecules in the body without enough healthy molecules to combat them.

 middle-aged woman stretching arms outdoors